Page 1 – Petrels

 Food for Māori

 Petrels were important food for Māori.
-In the past, various species bred in most parts of New Zealand, and the chicks of sooty shearwaters (muttonbirds, or tītī) were harvested before they fledged.
+In the past, various species bred in most parts of New Zealand, and the chicks of many were harvested (as muttonbirds, or tītī) before they fledged.
 Muttonbirds provided much-needed fat and protein just as winter set in.
-Today only two species may be harvested by Māori with traditional rights: sooty shearwaters from islands around Stewart Island, and grey-faced petrels from islands off the north-eastern coast of the North Island.
+Today only two species may be harvested by Māori with traditional rights: sooty shearwaters (Puffinus griseus) from islands around Stewart Island, and grey-faced petrels (Pterodroma macroptera gouldi) from islands off the north-eastern coast of the North Island.

 The huge numbers of petrels that used to breed on the New Zealand mainland were important in transferring nutrients from the sea to the land.
 Their nitrogen- and phosphate-rich guano (excrement), and the remains of eggs, chicks and adults that died ashore nourished the forest ecosystems in which they lived.

 Threats to mainland colonies